2022 Women's Beach Handball World Championships

-The 2022 Women's Beach Handball World Championships was the ninth edition of the championship, held from 21 to 26 June 2022 at Heraklion, Crete.
+The 2022 Women's IHF Beach Handball World Championships was the ninth edition of the championship, held from 21 to 26 June 2022 at Heraklion, Crete.
 Greece under the aegis of International Handball Federation (IHF).
 It was the first time in history that the championship will be organised by Hellenic Handball Federation.

 Germany captured their first title with a finals win over Spain.

 Qualification

 Draw

 The draw took place on 13 May 2022.

 Preliminary round

 All times are local (UTC+3).